 195. Instructional Apprenticeship in Cognitive Science (4)

 Students, under the direction of the instructor, lead laboratory or discussion sections, attend lectures, and meet regularly with the instructor to help prepare course materials and grade papers and exams.
 Applications must be submitted to and approved by the department.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 3.0 GPA; instructor and department approval.
-P/NP only.

 This independent study course is for small groups of advanced students who wish to complete a one- quarter reading or research project under the mentorship of a faculty member.
 Students should contact faculty whose research interests them to discuss possible projects.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 2.5 GPA; consent of instructor and department approval.

 199. Special Project (2 or 4)

 This independent study course is for individual, advanced students who wish to complete a one- quarter reading or research project under the mentorship of a faculty member.
 Students should contact faculty whose research interests them to discuss possible projects.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 2.5 GPA; consent of instructor and department approval.

 200. Cognitive Science Seminar (4)